jhkette/lbsme/README.md

  ### Sanity.io ###

- Sanity headless cms is used to store content in relationship to deals.
-I have used to store FAQs and dummy T&Cs, and privacy policy
+ Sanity headless cms is used to store content in relationship to Faqs, Terms and Conditions, and Privacy Policy.
+It can also be configured to add other content if necessary.

 ### Who do I talk to? ###